mikron-ia/file-word-counter/README.md

 On command (be it manual or croned):

-1. Retrieve list of known files from a database
+1. Retrieve list of known files from a database - _waiting for database support_
-1. Crawl the directory structure from a given starting point
+2. Crawl the directory structure from a given starting point - _in progress_
-1. Count words in all supported files found in the directory
+3. Count words in all supported files found in the directory - _in progress_
-1. Update (or create) records in a database, keep history
+4. Update (or create) records in a database, keep history - _waiting for database support_
-1. Display list of changed files and sum of the words
+5. Display list of changed files and sum of the words - _in progress_

 ## Input

-* Directory name (MVP)
+* Directory name - _todo_
-* Specific files (optional)
+* Specific files

 ## Output